-Part 4: Re-transmitting // Anarchival Impulses
+Part 3: Re-transmitting // Anarchival Impulses

 Transmission 1.
-Co-creating a Living Archive
+Re-thinking the Past, for Better Futures: Co-creating a Living Archive

 The International Nyksund Project ended in 1992, three years after the fall of the Berlin Wall.
 Burkhard Herrmann led the Nyksund project until 1989, when it was handed over to Norwegian management.
 Herrmann took on the challenge of reuniting East and West German youth through a new project located on the inner German border.
 As early as 1987, Gunther Soukup recognized the need to evaluate the Nyksund project: "The project must be 'worth' a lot in itself, as it increases the labour market value of those involved in the project."